InAnYan/ilispy/README.md

 	(def 'inc (\ '(n) '(+ n 1)))

 # End
 The rest of the language is similar to Lisp and Lispy.
-Look at the examples dir.
+Look at the files in examples directory.